May 14, 2026

 [Insert Name]

-If you have to write a letter to the faculty, here’s a sample to draw inspo from:
+If you have to write a letter to a faculty member, here’s a sample to draw inspiration from:

 Dear Dr. [Insert Name],